Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Simulation Results

 \textbf{Tournament structure.} For each comparison group, we run a total of $120$ races ($40$ per track).
 To study diverse racing conditions, we sample $20$ initial positions per track uniformly from spherical regions (\SI{0.15}{\meter} radius) behind the start line.
 For every sampled position, the pair of agents races twice, swapping roles and starting positions between attacker and defender.
 This ensures both agents experience the exact same initial conditions from both offensive and defensive perspectives.

 \textbf{Additional implementation details.} All methods utilize the PATH solver~\cite{dirksePathSolverNommonotone1995} to solve the game equilibrium conditions formulated as a Mixed Complementarity Problem (MCP).
+Training typically concludes in approximately 3 hours over 600k gradient iterations.
 Furthermore, the experiments follow the hierarchical control scheme from \figref{fig:lmpg_diagram}c, in which the planner’s output is refined by a reference-tracking linear MPC before being applied to the drone.
 This low-level control block is implemented to run independently of the planner and is not bound by the planner's solve time.
-We release the code for all experiments presented below at \url{https://github.com/andrejcarlo/ral26_strategizing_at_speed}.

-\subsection{How do MPC and MPG perform if computation time is negligible?}
+\subsection{How do MPC (cvel) and MPG perform if computation time is negligible?}

 \textbf{Execution mode: synchronous.} Our first set of experiments instantiates the tournament in a simulation where the clock pauses during the agents' computation phase.
 At each discrete timestep, all agents receive the current state and calculate their strategies taking as much wall-clock time as necessary before simultaneously executing their actions.
 The environment advances only after all agents complete their calculations.
 Consequently, this \emph{synchronous} execution mode strictly rules out the effect of computational delay.